On Locality-Sensitive Orderings and their Applications: Abstract

 \section{Abstract}

-For any constant $d$ and parameter $\eps > 0$, we show the existence of (roughly) $1/\eps^d$ orderings on the unit cube $[0,1)^d$, such that any two points $\pt,\ptq\in [0,1)^d$ that are close together under the Euclidean metric are ``close together'' in one of these linear orderings in the following sense: the only points that could lie between $\pt$ and $\ptq$ in the ordering are points with Euclidean distance at most $\eps\distY{\pt}{\ptq}$ from $\pt$ or $\ptq$.
+For any constant $d$ and parameter $\eps \in (0,1/2]$, we show the existence of (roughly) $1/\eps^d$ orderings on the unit cube $[0,1)^d$, such that for any two points $\pt,\ptq\in [0,1)^d$ close together under the Euclidean metric, there is a linear ordering in which all points between $\pt$ and $\ptq$ in the ordering are ``close'' to $\pt$ or $\ptq$.
+More precisely, the only points that could lie between $\pt$ and $\ptq$ in the ordering are points with Euclidean distance at most $\eps\distY{\pt}{\ptq}$ from either $\pt$ or $\ptq$.
 These orderings are extensions of the \Zorder, and they can be efficiently computed.

 Functionally, the orderings can be thought of as a replacement to quadtrees and related structures (like well-separated pair decompositions).
 We use such orderings to obtain surprisingly simple algorithms for a number of basic problems in low-dimensional computational geometry, including \begin{enumerate*}[label=(\roman*)] \item dynamic approximate bichromatic closest pair, \item dynamic spanners, \item dynamic approximate minimum spanning trees, \item static and dynamic fault-tolerant spanners, and \item approximate nearest neighbor search. \end{enumerate*}